 The track winds up the valley through dense native beech forest with brief breaks for uninterrupted views of the Franz Josef glacial valley.

-My personal favourite was the unique Rope Creek swing bridge, which is a long and thin bridge that's sure to get the vertigo going.
+My personal favourite was the unique Rope Creek swing bridge, which is a long and thin bridge that's sure to get vertigo going.

 3. Gallery Steps

 The Gallery Steps are platformed steps that have been bolted into the side of the cliff.
 This section is really unique, and it almost feels like you're on a via ferrata track.
+This part of the track is quite narrow and allows one person to pass at a time.

-4. Dozens of Waterfalls and Stream Crossings
+4. Waterfalls and Stream Crossings

 Along the track, there are dozens of beautiful waterfalls and stream crossings.
-Each seem like the perfect place to rest and take some photos.
+Each seems like the perfect place to rest and take some photos.
 However, if you did then you'd never finish in a day!

 While these sections are scenic, they can understandably be very dangerous in rainy or icy conditions.
 In fact, there's a sign at the start of the track warning that people have died on the Roberts Point track.